sieste/greb-climate-model/README.md

 Under the default setting `greb` simulates 50 years of climate under a double CO2 scenario (starting from 1940), and saves monthly means of surface temperature, air temperature, ocean temperature, humidity, and albedo in the file `output/scenario`.

+I have altered the original `greb` code quite substantially.
+To run the original code (with only minor modifications), use the make target `greb-original`.

 ## R analysis code